Northwestern Medicine Cancer Centers Offer Supportive Oncology

-Northwestern Memorial Hospital, Northwestern Medicine Lake Forest Hospital, Northwestern Medicine Central DuPage Hospital, Northwestern Medicine Delnor Hospital, Northwestern Medicine Kishwaukee Hospital and the Northwestern Medicine McHenry Hospital Sage Cancer Center are all proud to be CoC-Accredited Programs.
+Northwestern Memorial Hospital, Northwestern Medicine Lake Forest Hospital, Northwestern Medicine Central DuPage Hospital, Northwestern Medicine Delnor Hospital, Northwestern Medicine Kishwaukee Hospital, Northwestern Medicine McHenry Hospital Cancer Center and Northwestern Medicine Palos Hospital are all proud to be CoC-Accredited Programs.

-The American College of Surgeons Commission on Cancer (CoC) recognizes Central DuPage Hospital, Delnor Hospital, Kishwaukee Hospital and McHenry Hospital as CoC-accredited cancer programs for their voluntary commitment to providing high-quality, patient-centered care.
+The American College of Surgeons Commission on Cancer (CoC) recognizes Central DuPage Hospital, Delnor Hospital, Kishwaukee Hospital, McHenry Hospital and Palos Hospital as CoC-accredited cancer programs for their voluntary commitment to providing high-quality, patient-centered care.
 The CoC encompasses the best minds in cancer care, utilizing expertise from the entire oncology community to set the highest standards of care for CoC-accredited cancer programs.
 CoC accreditation challenges cancer programs to enhance the care they provide by addressing patient-centered needs and measuring the quality of the care they deliver against national standards.

 Nurse navigators to guide you